-3.4 Generalizations
+3.4.
+Generalizations

-The cost model described in this section can be generalized in two main ways: to support arbitrary data analysis flows and intra-operator parallelism.
+The cost model described in this section can be generalized in two main ways not covered previously: to support arbitrary data analysis flows and intra-operator parallelism.

 Data analysis flows are typically represented as directed acyclic graphs (DAGs), which can be naturally split in multiple stages, exactly as the query plans we consider do.
-The main difference between arbitrary data flows and query plans is that query execution plans consist of operators from the extended relational algebra, whereas data flows also encompass data and text analytics, machine learning operations, and so on [18].
+The main difference between arbitrary data flows and query plans is that query execution plans consist of operators from the extended relational algebra, whereas data flows also encompass data and text analytics, machine learning operations, and so on [3].
 The implication in our cost model is in the way $O{s,i}^{VM_k}$ is estimated.
-The approach in [23] cannot apply because it is specific to atomic query operators; so we need to resort to micro-benchmarking solutions, e.g., as described in [8, 17].
+The approach in [5] cannot apply because it is specific to atomic query operators; so we need to resort to micro-benchmarking solutions, e.g., as described in [19, 20].
 The rest of the cost model details remain the same.

-Regarding intra-operator parallelism, the extensions are more straightforward.
-We can assume that, if we fix the degree of intra-operator parallelism, then we modify the query execution plan, so that each instance of a partitioned operator appears as a separate query plan vertex.
-Then, we can apply the cost model without any modifications.
+Regarding intra-operator parallelism, the extensions are straightforward as well.
+We can assume that, if we fix the degree of intra-operator parallelism, then we can modify the query execution plan, so that each instance of a partitioned operator appears as a separate query plan vertex.
+Then, we can apply the cost model without any modification.